ufjschool/ob-s14/drafts/second/jamesthieke.md

 “They wouldn’t think of belief in ghosts or poltergeists as unusual, or as incumbent on your faith,” she said.
 “At best you can say you’re agnostic, that you don’t know the reasons, but there’s enough that people tell you to make you think that it’s there.”

-Hinduism contains the belief in reincarnation, and that a soul will take many lives to grow and learn before it achieves release from the cycle of life and death.
-According to Narayanan, while the religious texts don’t specify about souls becoming ghosts, it is generally believed that the soul has “better things to do” than remain on earth without a body, instead opting to learn more through newer bodies and lives.
+Hinduism contains the belief in reincarnation and that a soul will take many lives to grow and learn before it achieves release from the cycle of life and death.
+According to Narayanan, while the religious texts don’t specify about souls becoming ghosts, it is generally believed that the soul has “better things to do” than remain on earth without a body instead of opting to learn more through new bodies and lives.

 Reincarnation does give some latitude for paranormal experiences.
 The time between lives is unspecified, and it is possible for dead souls to become “lost” between lives as they try to find a new home.